Sep 25, 2024

 Momentum

-While supply and demand gives us some signals for the short and medium-term, momentum gives us the best metric on a day-to-day basis, or hour-to-hour basis.
 What is momentum?
-It can be measured using VPH (views-per-hour).
-If you have high views per hour on a video it signals that there’s high demand for it right now as we speak.
-Pairing these two metrics together gives us very powerful signals.
+It can be measured using VPD (views-per-day) or ideally, using VPH (views-per-hour).
+If you have high views per hour on a video, it signals that there’s high demand for it right now as we speak.
+Pairing momentum with supply and demand gives us very useful information.

 The caveat here, is that it doesn’t necessarily tell you exactly what it is about the video that there is a large demand for.
 That is why it matters to look at other metrics to make a complete analysis.
 That brings us to the next metric which is narratives.